phrase/phraseapp-rubymotion/README.md

 end
 ```

+You will find the Project ID in your [project settings](https://phraseapp.com/projects).
+Generate Access Tokens in your [profile settings](https://phraseapp.com/settings/oauth_access_tokens).

 This will automatically create the `phraseapp_config.rb` configuration file in your app folder during every build process.

 **Please make sure that you only enable PhraseApp in development mode and never in release mode!**

 ## Usage

-Using PhraseApp with phraseapp-rubymotion enables you to:

-Send new translations to the PhraseApp API automatically without having to write them into your Localizable.strings file or uploading them - just by browsing the app.
+Using PhraseApp with phraseapp-rubymotion lets you send new translations to the PhraseApp API automatically without having to write them into your Localizable.strings file or uploading them - just by browsing the app.

 ### Localizing Strings ###